zonca/zonca.github.io-source/content/2017-09-06-continous-integration-travis-ci-github.md

 Travis is a free web based service that allows to register a trigger on Github so that every time a commit is pushed to Github or a Pull Request is opened, it launches an isolated Ubuntu (even if it also supports Mac OS) container for each of the configurations that we want to test, builds the software (if needed) and then runs the test.

-The only requirement is that the Github project needs to be Public for the free service.
+The only requirement is that the Github project needs to be public for the free service.
 Otherwise there are paid plans for private repositories.

 ## Setup on Travis-CI

 * Go to <http://travis-ci.org> and login with a Github account
-* In order to automatatically configure the hook on Github Travis requests writing privileges to your Github account, annoying but convenient
+* In order to automatatically configure the hook on Github, Travis requests writing privileges to your Github account, annoying but convenient
 * Leave all default options, just make sure that Pull Requests are automatically tested
 * If you have the repository both under an organization and a fork under your account, you can choose either to test both or just the organization repository, anyway your pull requests will be tested before merging.